XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started.md

 The following example gets the latest [ledger version](ledgers.html) and a list of transactions that were newly-validated in that ledger version, using the [`getLedger()` method](rippleapi-reference.html#getledger).
 Try running it as-is, or change the code and see what happens.

 **Tip:** If you can, open your browser's Developer Tools by pressing **F12**.
-The "Console" tab provides a native JavaScript console and can give insight into what code is running on any webpage.
+The "Console" tab provides a native JavaScript console and can give insight into what code is running on any webpage. <!-- SPELLING_IGNORE: f12 -->

 <!-- ripple-lib & prerequisites -->
 {{currentpage.lodash_tag}}